An Outlook on Legal Technology: Services, Software, and Trends

 Gone are the days when discovery had to be done manually.
 Instead, software like Logikcull can sift through huge volumes of discoverable data and help you identify the juicy tidbits while disregarding the stuff that doesn’t matter.
 It also integrates with Google Vault, Slack, and Microsoft 365, meaning you can export or import data as needed.

-Legal Technology Trends to Watch Out For in 2022
+Legal Technology Law Firm Trends to Watch Out in 2024

 Legal trends are constantly changing and evolving as the industry continues to embrace new and innovative ways to do business.
-As we move further into 2022, here are the main legal technology trends to keep an eye on:
+As we head into 2024 and beyond, here are the main legal technology trends to keep an eye on:

-• Increasing shifts to alternative pricing models to support pricing transparency for clients.
-According to the latest Legal Pricing and Budgeting Report from BigHand, post-pandemic trends indicate that clients are increasingly demanding greater cost certainty, which is pushing law firms to adopt more transparent pricing models, i.e. AFAs.
+- Increasing shifts to alternative pricing models to support pricing transparency for clients.
+According to the Legal Pricing and Budgeting Report from BigHand, post-pandemic trends indicate that clients are increasingly demanding greater cost certainty, which is pushing law firms to adopt more transparent pricing models, i.e. AFAs.
 This is somewhat hampered by the fact that this fundamentally changes the way that most law firms have been operating for years, so significant cultural and process changes also need to happen to support this new way of doing business.
 In addition, matter budgeting needs to be on point, otherwise, profit leakage is possible.
 This means that more law firms have been putting an increased focus on how their pricing works, with many hiring pricing experts.
-This trend further highlights the importance of using law firm pricing software like AltFee to keep pricing updates and management in check.
+This trend further highlights the importance of using law firm pricing software like AltFee to systemize pricing across the law firm and to keep pricing updates and management in check.

-• Clients want more remote communication options.
+- Clients want more remote communication options.
 The pandemic definitely highlighted the convenience that technology can provide.
 After all, if a client doesn’t have to drive to your office to drop off a signed document, for example, that saves both you and the client time and money.
 The 2021 Legal Trends Report from Clio highlights that in 2018, only 23% of consumers were interested in working with a lawyer remotely, but in 2021, that number skyrocketed to 79%.
-In fact, many clients factor whether a lawyer is willing to work with them remotely into their decision of whether they will hire that lawyer or not.
-Remote may be an emerging trend, but clients also want to be able to meet with the lawyer in person when necessary.
+In fact, many clients factor in whether a lawyer is willing to work with them remotely into their decision of whether they will hire that lawyer or not.
+In 2022, the majority of clients still prefer remote contact options over in-person.
+Remote may be a great option for lawyers, but clients also want to be able to meet with the lawyer in person when necessary.

 Conclusion

 It’s clear that legal technology is changing the way the legal industry operates, from providing more transparency around pricing to adopting new and innovative ways to make the entire legal process more accessible, efficient, and effective.
-As legal technology continues to evolve to meet the demands of both lawyers and clients, it’ll be interesting to see how the industry continues to change over time.
+As the legal technology law firm continues to evolve to meet the demands of both lawyers and clients, it’ll be interesting to see how the industry continues to adapt over time.

 Providing cost certainly for clients is often achieved through the adoption of an AFA pricing model.
-While it takes time to create effective pricing that works for both your law firm and your clients, the results are worth the effort.
 Discover how AltFee can make managing your AFA pricing easy and straightforward by reaching out to us for a demo today.

 Start Earning More Revenue with Fixed Fees